 Those looking to start creative businesses or those who want to continue making changes and improvements to products and services should avoid franchises.

-Don’t assume you’ll be able to “tweak things” with a franchise.
-And consider that most franchises will tell you how to do business, when to do business, and where to do business.
+You need to consider that most franchise companies will tell you how to operate, when to operate, and where to operate your business.

 Doing Your Due Diligence Matters